-Ex-Dodger slugger Pedro Guerrero hospitalized after stroke
+Ex-Dodgers slugger Pedro Guerrero hospitalized after stroke

 But the Dodgers rallied to win playoff series against Houston and Montreal.
 They advanced to meet the New York Yankees in the World Series for the third time in five years.

 Guerrero's five RBIs in Game 6 led to a 9-2 victory and the team's first championship in 16 years.
-He had a triple, home run and bases-loaded single, and shared MVP honors with teammates Ron Cey and Steve Yeager.
+He had a triple, home run and bases-loaded single, and shared MVP honors with teammates Ron Cey and Yeager.

+''His career wasn't that long, but he certainly did damage in the time that he played,'' Cey said.